 Materials

-Popular O-ring materials include: rubber materials, like Teflon, viton, silicone, neoprene, nitrile, EPDM, perfluoroelastomer, fluorosilicone, etc. Other options include polyamides, indium, melt processible rubber, Sani flour, clear plastic and various metals.
+Common materials used for O-rings encompass a variety of rubbers such as Teflon, viton, silicone, neoprene, nitrile, EPDM, perfluoroelastomer, and fluorosilicone.
+Additional choices include polyamides, indium, melt-processible rubber, Sani flour, clear plastics, and diverse metals.

 Design and Customization Considerations